 A holographic will is an informal, handwritten will that does not require witnesses.
 The General Assembly authorized holographic wills in one of the state’s very first will-execution statutes in October 1784.
-Unlike other states, North Carolina’s statute included a location requirement that stated that a holographic will must be found among the valuable papers or effects of the deceased or must be given by the author of the will to someone for safe keeping.
+Unlike analogous laws in other states, North Carolina’s statute included a location requirement that stated that a holographic will must be found among the valuable papers or effects of the deceased or must be given by the author of the will to someone for safe keeping.
 Since the passage of the statute, the only meaningful change to the location requirement occurred in 1953 when the General Assembly revised the statute to also allow holographic wills to be found in a safety deposit box or other safe place.

 Meanwhile, other states continued to permit holographic wills without imposing any location requirement.
 The only other state to have a location requirement, Tennessee, did away with its location requirement in 1941.
 Since then, North Carolina has been the only state to require holographic wills to be stored in certain locations to be effective.